thomasgalliker/ObservableView/Readme.md

 }
 ```

-Excerpt from a View which binds MallList.View to a WPF ListView:
+3) Create a View with a ListView (or any other collection control) and bind the items source to `ObservableView<T>.View`.
 ```C#
 <ListView ItemsSource="{Binding MallList.View}">
 	<ListView.View>